openpharma/mmrm/.github/CONTRIBUTING.md

       issue id.
     - The name of a branch should be of the form:
       `<issue_id>_<short_discription>`.
-3. Add changes to the branch and push it to github.
+3. Add changes to the branch and push it to GitHub.
     - Please use clear commit messages.
     - Please keep your changes focused on the issue.
 If there are independent changes, please separate it into another PR linking to